peterbergman/tracker/README.md

 # tracker

-My own version of a web analytics platform, developed during a course in backend web programming.
+A web analytics platform that I developed during a course in backend web programming.

 Demo version running at: http://ec2-54-172-75-176.compute-1.amazonaws.com/